 An inclusive workplace is where everyone feels welcome.
-Everyone should have the freedom to be themselves without being judged or ridiculed.
+Everyone should have the freedom to act as themselves without being judged or ridiculed.

 Everyone has equal access to opportunities through inclusion.
-Even though some people might be able to contribute more than others, everyone gets to compete equally.
-Having equal chances to excel in a career allows workers to find their passion and be successful.
+Even though some people can contribute more than others, everyone gets to compete on equal basis.
+Having equal chances to excel in a career allows workers to find their passion and become successful.